People for the Ethical Treatment of Animals: "It's Still Going On" campaign

-"Holocaust on Your Plate" campaign
+"Holocaust on your Plate" campaign

-In 2003 PETA composed the "Holocaust on Your Plate" exhibition—eight 60 sqft panels juxtaposing images of Holocaust and concentration camp victims with scenes of factory farming, battery cages, animal carcasses and animals being transported to slaughter, along with captions stating that "Like the Jews murdered in concentration camps, animals are terrorized when they are housed in huge filthy warehouses and rounded up for shipment to slaughter.
+In 2003, PETA composed the "|\Holocaust on Your Plate" exhibition—eight 60 sqft panels juxtaposing images of Holocaust and concentration camp victims with scenes of factory farming, battery cages, animal carcasses and animals being transported to slaughter, along with captions stating that "Like the Jews murdered in concentration camps, animals are terrorized when they are housed in huge filthy warehouses and rounded up for shipment to slaughter.
 The leather sofa and handbag are the moral equivalent of the lampshades made from the skins of people killed in the death camps."
+The campaign was widely criticized.